go-webauthn/webauthn/README.md

 ## Status

-This library is still version 0, as per semver rules there may be breaking changes without warning.
+This library is still version 0, as per Semantic Versioning 2.0 rules there may be breaking changes without warning.
 While we strive to avoid such changes and strive to notify users they may be unavoidable.

 ## Quickstart